fasil-code/Data-Structures-and-Algorithm/README.md

 # Data-Structures-and-Algorithms
 ##**Little theorey and almost all company famous and interview problems covered**
 ##  This repo contains the  solutions for DSA Problems.
-These questions will be good for coverge of dsa and  👩‍💻👨.
+These questions will be good for coverge of dsa   👩‍💻👨.
 I am personally doing these questions and recommend everyone to do atleast these questions.
 All the best 👍👍.

 ## EDIT ->  I have created folders for different Topics.
 I will be pushing  c++ and , u can contribute.
 <h2>Topics include: